scottburch/sparrow/README.md

 If you find Sparrow useful, please let me know.
 If you have any questions or concerns, please feel free to let me know at <a href="mailto:scott@bulldoginfo.com">scott@bulldoginfo.com</a>.

+I created Sparrow because none of the other testing frameworks I found had the features I was looking for.
+I have found this framework very useful for testing production websites.

+If you are looking for someone to setup functional testing for your web application or website, contact me.